mothir-a/Blast-Gap-Extractor/README.md

 **Note:** You can reach out for support or questions related to the script.

 ## Citation
-Motohiro Akashi, Masaharu Takemura and Seiichi Suzuki, Genome-Wide Characterization of Non-Shared Sequences among Amphora-Shaped Giant Viruses, 2025, XXXXXXXX
+Akashi M, Takemura M, Suzuki S. 2026.
+Genome-Wide Characterization of Non-Shared Sequences among Amphora-Shaped Giant Viruses.
+Microbes Environ in press.